 Now that nostalgic Ashkenazi food is undeniably cool—think of brunch places that serve bagels and schmear on Instagrammable tiered tea trays or artisan dill pickle vendors—local restaurateur Anthony Rose is carrying on the blueberry bun tradition, too.

 Rose has fond memories of eating blueberry buns when he accompanied his mom on trips to Open Window Bakery.
-At Schmaltz Appetizing, a smoked fish and bagel joint with two locations in the city, he challenged pastry chef Nicole Bilyea to create her own take on the blueberry bun.
+At Schmaltz Appetizing, a smoked fish and bagel joint, he challenged pastry chef Nicole Bilyea to create her own take on the blueberry bun.
 Hers are a departure from tradition—they’re rectangular in shape with a thinner, crumblier crust and cinnamon-streusel topping, kind of like a handheld pie.

 And blueberry buns have finally made their way out of the city’s Jewish bakery bubble.
 Recently, they’ve gone beyond the GTA and all the way up to Sudbury.
 Last summer, John Lindsay, chair of the Sudbury Blueberry Festival, introduced a Toronto blueberry bun competition into the annual event.
 He and his team asked amateur bakers to recreate Open Window’s most famous recipe using the city’s wild blueberries.
 It was a fitting addition as Sudbury has a long history of sending its abundance of wild blueberries south—in 1933, for instance, Sudbury sent 94,248 baskets of blueberries to the province’s capital.
 “What happened to all of those northern blueberries once they arrived in communities to the south?” asks a Sudbury Blueberry Festival news release.